Tag Archives: Homeland Security

 The Militia Clauses and the Original War Powers

 Today, writes Ben Daus-Haberle, the Militia Clauses of the Constitution lead a curious double life.
 The Second Amendment’s preamble stars in gun rights debates, but when the conversation shifts to the War Powers, these Clauses drop almost entirely from view.
 The result is a War Powers literature strikingly silent about the Militia Clauses.
-Yet the founders regarded the militia as a key military resource.
-To them, the militia was the “great Bulwark of our Liberties and independence,” and they structured the Constitution with this bulwark in mind.
+Yet the… Continue reading The Militia Clauses and the Original War Powers

 Requiem for Korematsu?